calebjmatthews/endless-desert/concept.md

   [X] Fix for analyzing cooked things
   [X] Fix for impossible expensive trades
-  [ ] Press anywhere to skip dialogue animation
-  [ ] Fix new dialogue available styling on button
   [ ] When gaining treasure from research, show in completion message [ ] Quest for treasure display on Wall
   [ ] Small icon to show when there are resources to be studied (or disable button?)